bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

    app: postgres
 {% endhighlight %}

-Then create a config for the application.
-All that we need is Deployment and Service.
+Then, create a config for the application to define Deployment and Service.

 {% highlight yaml %}
 apiVersion: apps/v1